 We realise that buying hosiery online may be a little daunting at times as there are no shop staff to explain some of the terminology used.
 It often seems that terms used for tights and stockings are just made to baffle you, so we have compiled this list so that you can make more informed choices.

 'A unit of weight by which the fineness of silk, rayon, or nylon yarn is measured, equal to the weight in grams of 9,000 metres of the yarn and often used to describe the thickness of hosiery'

+Denier refers to the weight of the yarn that was used to produce the item of hosiery.
 To help put it into context, the thinner, or sheerer, the denier the lower numbers.
 For instance, 5 denier is just about the most sheer denier.
 This is the denier that will look almost invisible from a distance, just giving the leg a flawless look.
-Most ladies will keep 5 denier tights and stockings for special occasions as they are the most likely of the deniers to ladder with rough handling.

 Sheer deniers are considered to be any up to 20 denier.
 The most popular deniers are 10 and 15 denier which are worn for everyday use.
 Up to 20 denier it shows your skin through, and the lighter colours will be influenced by your skin tone or even your suntan.

 Sheer tights and stockings are available in gloss finish which gives a shiny look, or matt finish which has no shine.
 Sheer is also referred to as translucent or transparent, according to the manufacturer.

 To avoid any damage to the hosiery through rough handling or snagging with fingernails or similar we would advise the use of hosiery gloves, or indeed as one of our customers tips, washing up gloves!